 Example: Split up all students in a school according to their grade – freshman, sophomores, juniors, and seniors.
 Ask 50 students from each grade to complete a survey about the school lunches.

 Benefit: Stratified random samples ensure that members from each group in the population are included in the survey.

 Cluster random sample

-Definition: Split a population into groups.
-Randomly select some of the groups and include all members from those groups in the sample.
+Definition: Split a population into clusters.
+Randomly select some of the clusters and include all members from those clusters in the sample.